deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "*Three cases of recent vacuum exposure.
 We* **_really_** *need a doctor, fella."*

-Adam waved at Baseball, who gave him a thumbs up.
+Adam waved at BASEBALL, who gave him a thumbs up.
 "Copy that.
 Sit tight folks, we'll have you out of there in a minute."

 He switched his broadcast channel.
 "Caledonia medical, WARHORSE, do you copy?"